k0nserv/hugotunius.se/_posts/2014-09-08-you-should-force-push-more.md

 ---
 layout: post
-title:  "You should force push more"
+title:  "You Should Force Push More"
 categories: git vsc
 redirect_from: /git/vsc/2014/09/08/you-should-force-push-more.html
 ---